vuejs/docs/src/guide/custom-directive.md

 - `mounted`: called when the bound element's parent component is mounted.

-- `beforeUpdate`: called before the the containing component's VNode is updated
+- `beforeUpdate`: called before the containing component's VNode is updated

 :::tip Note
 We'll cover VNodes in more detail [later](TODO:/render-function.html#The-Virtual-DOM), when we discuss [render functions](TODO:./render-function.html).